All Episodes

 And that's what's occurring.

-So we have to really come together and I call on the president.
+So we have to really come together.

-I I you know, I was on Fox and Friends this morning.
+I was on Fox and Friends this morning.

 We came together to say, Mr. President, you are the president of these United States of America.

-And if we ever needed a leader in your 200 plus days, it is now.
+And if we ever needed a leader in your 200-plus days, it is now.

 So he has to rise to the occasion.

-Did the media miss all the times he condemned white supremacy, Nazis, David Duke, because he did it again and again and again and and Carol Swain, did you not see both sides fighting?
+Did the media miss all the times he condemned white supremacy, Nazis, David Duke?

 And in the case of the young man who rammed his car into the crowd, we don't normally blame a whole group for the actions of one person.

-You don't hold Bernie Sanders responsible for what some nut case does.
+You don't hold Bernie Sanders responsible for what some nutcase does.

-I don't believe that he is, but I do think that he accurately sees that there's a lot of of injustice taking place in the sense that there are white people that don't hate anyone.
+I don't believe that he is, but I do think that he accurately sees that there's a lot of injustice taking place in the sense that there are white people that don't hate anyone.

 I go to church with many of them.

-They're working in the black community, they're working in minority communities, but they're concerned about certain policy issues that are not being addressed, and we cannot have a racial conversation where only one side gets to speak.
+They're working in minority communities, but they're concerned about certain policy issues that are not being addressed.

-Your reaction, Wendy.
+Your reaction, Wendy?

-This is this is an excuse.
+This is an excuse.

 And I will talk to everyone as if I would talk to one of my children that is four and two.